 Violence and threatened violence are unacceptable in school and will not be tolerated.
 It is also a basic expectation of all pupils that they will respond to aggression with de-escalation strategies.
-Each incident will be investigated and where necessary the perpetrator(s) will be punished.
+Each incident will be investigated and where necessary the perpetrator(s) will receive consequences for their actions.

 An actual or threatened physical attack presents a risk to the safety, health and well-being to others in the community and therefore exclusion may be used.
 The sanction will vary according to the severity of the incident: second and/or subsequent offences will likely attract an increased sanction.
-Persistent offenders will face permanent exclusion.
+Persistent offencers will face permanent exclusion.
 In extreme cases the pupil may face permanent exclusion for a first offence.